Serolsar 12

 Serolsar (4)

 Although everyone calls it a lake, it is more of a pond, with a temple overlooking it and also with a few small eateries leading to it.
 The temple is dedicated the Mata Budhi Naagin (Literally… Mother Old Serpent).
-I could not find out much about the mythology related to it though.
-I have seen more exotic high altitude lakes.
+As per local lore, she is the mother of all Nag Devtas (such as Kamru Nag).
+I have seen more exotic high-altitude lakes.
 But on a clear day, the transparent water and vibrant reflections did offer some decent frames.
 I talked to a few locals. apparently one can go further from here and there are routes connecting to Bashleo Pass that I had visited before.

 Serolsar (5)